Skip to main content

 • A repository in Azure Repos.
 The repository must be inside a project.
 Paligo will upload the zip file for the published output to this repository.

-• Integration with Azure SSO
+• Set Up Azure SSO

 Note